-You can follow the artist on her website and on Facebook.
-Some of her pieces can be purchased in her Etsy shop, Hounds of Bath.
+You can find the artist on Facebook, Behance and Instagram.
+Some of her designs can be purchased in her Etsy shop, ArtHeartsShop.

-You can follow the artist on her blog, Facebook and Instagram.
+You can follow the artist on her website, Facebook and Instagram.
 Some of her items and patterns can be purchased on her Etsy shop, Susi Miu.